-HepA vaccines (inactivated) are given as a routine childhood vaccinations and to certain at-risk travelers.
+HepA vaccines (inactivated) are given as routine childhood vaccinations and to certain at-risk persons.
 Following 2 doses, most persons will be protected for at least 40 years.
 A combined HepA-HepB vaccine is also available for persons 18 years and older.
-HAV infection provides lifelong protection against the disease after recovery.
+HAV infection results in lifelong protection against the disease after recovery.

 For travel, HepA vaccination is recommended for:

 - Susceptible travelers 6 months and older, traveling to or living in developing countries and areas of intermediate or high risk for HAV transmission, especially persons who plan frequent trips or have prolonged stays.
 Some experts recommend that travelers consider HepA vaccination regardless of destination.